A Crucial Second Opinion

 A Large Multicenter Trial

 For Mr. Swift, amyloid PET scanning was a definite game-changer.
 So far, it looks like these scans can help others as well.
 The major drawbacks will be clinically appropriate use, scan availability, and expense, but evidence that scan results affect clinical decision-making seems to be accumulating.
 Whether positive or negative for amyloid accumulation, these scans may help clinicians proceed with greater knowledge and assurance.
 Patients will be able to have greater confidence in their diagnoses and treatment recommendations.
 As the development of disease modifying treatments becomes ever more commonplace, a tool that increases diagnostic accuracy will be welcome.
-Stay tuned for the results of IDEAS and for the Centers for Medicare & Medicaid Services’ decisions about scan coverage.
+Stay tuned for new decisions from the Centers for Medicare & Medicaid Services’ regarding scan coverage by Medicare.

 *Mr. Swift’s name and details have been changed to protect confidentiality.